keting-ai/KT-docker/README.md

 2. Using Cgroup to limit the resources

 Available features are:
-- Init a container
+- Run an initial command in the specified container
-- Run a container (an image, rigorously)
+- Start run a container (an image, rigorously)
-- Execute a container
+- Execute a container (this means a container exists, just start run it)
-- Stop a container
+- Stop a container (stop running)
-- Remove a container
+- Remove a container (delete the container)

 Not yet implemented:
 - Deamon process